-- cooking gear (stove and fuel, pot, minimal dishes and spoons)
+- our campfire cooking gear (stove and fuel, pot, minimal dishes and spoons)

-- safety and emergency stuff (bear spray, small first aid and emergency kit, children’s acetaminophen and antihistamines, flashlights or headlamps – enough for the kids too)
+- safety and emergency stuff (bear spray, small first aid and emergency kit, children’s acetaminophen and antihistamines) Here’s an article with a full hiking first aid kit breakdown.

 - toiletries (toothbrushes, bug spray, sun screen, chap stick – that’s it)